 - I know that to work in many child development centers you have to have CPR and First Aid?
 Do I have to do this if I want to volunteer for IDP?

-As a volunteer working with young children you are required to complete infant CPR and first aid prior to beginning to work with children at our center.
-Classes at ASUCLA for CPR/First aid are the least expensive ($5 with your UCLA student ID).
+As a work study student working with young children you are required to complete infant CPR and first aid prior to beginning to work with children at our center.
+Classes at ASUCLA for CPR/First aid are the least expensive.
 You may visit www.studentgroups.ucla.edu/uclacpr for more information.
 You can also take classes at the UCLA Student Welfare Commission.
 Student Welfare Commission www.swc.ucla.edu.
-If neither of those options work, you can get first aid training anywhere in the U.S. of A. (including online, if you have no in-person options).
-You need to have written proof in the form of a card or certificate that you are certified to be preform CPR and First Aid Training on INFANTS and adults.
+If neither of those options work, you can get first aid training anywhere.
+You need to have written proof in the form of a card or certificate that you are certified to perform CPR and First Aid Training on infants and adults.

-- Do I also need to be fingerprinted if I volunteer at IDP?
+- Do I also need to be fingerprinted?

 - What I have been fingerprinted before?
 Can I use that as a source of clearance for fingerprints?